Good Research Practice

-The aim of the Code is to enable the intended audience – researchers and heads of universities and non-university research institutions – to align their internal structures, processes and actions with the guidelines for good scientific practice.
-This is intended to create a deeply rooted culture of scientific integrity in research institutions, focusing less on breaches of good scientific practice and more on the professional ethics of researchers.
+The aim of the Code is to enable the intended audience – researchers and heads of universities and non-university research institutions – to align their internal structures, processes and actions with the guidelines for good research practice.
+This is intended to create a deeply rooted culture of research integrity at higher education institutions, focusing less on breaches of good scientific practice and more on the professional ethics of researchers.

 White Paper "Safeguarding Good Scientific Practice"